worldbank/dime-data-handbook/book-blurbs/drip-summary-300-words.md

-_Development Research in Practic_e is intended to teach all users of development data how to handle data effectively, efficiently, and ethically.
+_Development Research in Practice_ is intended to teach all users of development data how to handle data effectively, efficiently, and ethically.
 The Handbook leads the reader through a complete empirical research project, providing links to continuously-updated resources on the DIME Wiki